khalil5754/khalil5754.github.io/_posts/2023-06-19-your-new-blog-post.md

     dict = {}

       for i in nums:
-        if i not in bict:
+        if i not in dict:
           dict[i] = 1
         else:
           dict[i] += 1